Your One-Stop Shop to Become a Notary in Texas

 Option 1 – Fast Approval (Recommended)

 Complete your notary application on our website and order your $10,000 notary bond and supplies.
-After you complete your notary education, we will electronically submit your notary application and bond to the Texas Secretary of State and pay the $21 filing fee on your behalf.
+After you complete the required notary education, we will electronically submit your notary application and bond to the Texas Secretary of State and pay the $21 filing fee on your behalf.
+Applications submitted to the Texas Secretary of State by AAN typically do not require manual review of your notary bond, which can speed up approval.
 Total cost of the bond and filing fee: $71.

-Order a four-year, $10,000 notary bond and supplies.
-Immediately after checkout, download your notary bond and step-by-step instructions on how to complete your notary education and submit your notary bond and application directly on the Texas Secretary of State's website.
-Processing time depends on the state’s backlog, and approval may take longer when you submit the application yourself.
-Cost of the bond: $50.
+Order a four-year, $10,000 notary bond.
+Immediately after checkout, download your notary bond and follow the step-by-step instructions to complete your education and submit your notary bond and application directly on the Texas Secretary of State’s website.
+Using Option 2 requires manual review of your notary bond by the Texas Secretary of State, so approval time depends on the state’s backlog and may take longer.
+Bond cost: $50.

 Everything You Need to Become a Notary in Texas